Cannibal Corpse – Hammer Smashed in Tucson AZ

 Up second was Immolation another band from New York but from Yonkers that originally started in 1988.
 Other bands to follow in their footsteps from the New York death metal royalty scene was Incantation, Mortician, and suffocation.
 With over a dozen albums under their belt this band has proved why they’re at the top of the list for iconic death metal bands.
 Their live show is no different and in fact it adds to it.
 While every member of this band is highly talented, being able to watch Robert Vigna on guitar in person was mind blowing.

-The dark lords of the black metal world were ready to take the stage and Dark Funeral was exactly what our little black hearts needed!
+The Dark Lords of the Black Metal world were ready to take the stage and Dark Funeral was exactly what our little black hearts needed!
 This was my first time seeing them, well technically second.
-I saw them back in 1999 at the whiskey a go go, and I was too drunk to remember anything except that their set was cut short.
-With almost 30 years under their belt, its no question why this band is at the top of list of essential Black metal bands.
+I saw them back in 1999 at the Whiskey A Go Go, and I was too drunk to remember anything except that their set was cut short.
+With almost 30 years under their belt, there is no question why this band is at the top of list of essential Black Metal bands.
 It was difficult to not toss my camera and jump in the pit.
-Dark Funeral is pure raw energy filled with hatred, and disgust.
-Although I have to say seeing Andreas using an upside cross as his personal play thing was pure blasphemy at it’s finest!
+Dark Funeral is pure raw energy filled with hatred and disgust!

 • Unchain My Soul